About Lumbar DDD: Symptoms, Diagnosis & Treatment

 After acute symptoms subside (usually within two to three weeks), patients are encouraged to begin a daily exercise regimen.
 This may include low impact aerobics three times per week as well as daily back exercises.

-If symptoms of lumbar DDD persist despite these non-operative treatments, further diagnostic tests may be necessary.
+If symptoms of lumbar degenerative disc disease persist despite these non-operative treatments, further diagnostic tests may be necessary.
 These tests may include an MRI, CT Scan, Myelogram, and possibly Discography.
 If the surgeon discovers that one or more of the vertebral discs are damaged and are causing pain or other symptoms (e.g. weakness in muscles), surgery may be necessary.
 The surgical procedure is likely to include a discectomy (removal of the degenerated disc) and interbody fusion (fusing together of the vertebrae above and below the removed disc).

 For these type of surgeries, surgeons often use the latest minimally invasive surgical techniques, which result in rapid patient recovery.
 Of course, if surgery is necessary, your surgeon will clearly explain the procedure to you prior to your surgery.